-This article will look briefly at the distributed model versus the centralized model of database, the primary types of distributed databases, and security basics.
+This article will look briefly at the distributed model versus the centralized model, the primary types of distributed databases, and security basics.

 Centralized vs. distributed databases

 VirtualMV provides a basic overview of the two general types of database: centralized (or centralized, depending on English version) and distributed: